dchumari/sofascrape/README.md

 # Sofascrape

-A Python library for scraping and interacting with SofaScore APIs to access football (soccer) statistics, events, and other sports data.
+A Python library for scraping and interacting with SofaScore APIs to access football statistics, events, and other sports data.

 ## Installation